 The True Story Behind Princess Diana’s Revenge Dress

-“We called that “The Revenge Dress” [because] she wore that the same evening Prince Charles confessed to his adultery with Camilla,” Kerry Taylor, whose company auctioned off ten of the most recognizable Diana dresses in 2013, told womanmagazine.co.uk.
-“While some would have been like, ‘I can’t face it this evening,’ Diana went out in that dress looking drop dead gorgeous.
-She made a big statement right there.”
+“We call it the “revenge dress” [because] she wore it the same evening Prince Charles confessed to his adultery with Camilla,” said Kerry Taylor.
+Taylor’s company auctioned off ten of the most recognizable Diana dresses back in 2013.
+“While some would have been like, ‘I can’t face it this evening,’ Diana went out in that dress looking drop-dead gorgeous.
+She made a big statement.”

-In fact, Diana had initially planned on wearing a Valentino dress until her outfit of choice was released to the press ahead of the event, according to reports from the Telegraph.
-Instead, she made a last-minute switch and opted for the “daring” Stambolian black dress.
-Anna Harvey, her former stylist, said that she wanted to “look like a million dollars” that night.
+In fact, Diana had initially planned on wearing a different dress to this event.
+Instead, she made a last-minute switch and opted for the revenge dress.
+Anna Harvey, her former stylist, said that she wanted to look “like a million dollars” that night.
 If the dress was Diana’s small act of revenge, she sure did look like a million bucks doing it.
-Next, learn more about the 9 things Princess Diana lost after her divorce from Prince Charles.
+Next, read the story behind the Spencer Tiara—one of Diana’s favorite tiaras.